 When you first start out, you’re likely operating as a sole proprietor by default.
 While this is the simplest way to begin, it doesn’t offer any personal liability protection.
 This means if your business is sued, your personal assets—like your car or home—could be at risk.
 Forming a separate business entity, such as a Limited Liability Company (LLC) or an S Corporation, creates a legal wall between your personal and business finances.
 This step is crucial for protecting what you own.
 Beyond protection, the right structure can also lead to significant tax savings, making it a key part of your overall business tax planning strategy.
 The best choice depends on your income, state, and long-term goals.

-Separate Personal and Business Finances
+Why You Must Separate Personal and Business Finances

 Here’s a non-negotiable rule for any business owner: open a separate bank account for your business.
 It might seem like a small step, but it makes a world of difference.
 When you mix business income and expenses with your personal transactions, you create a bookkeeping nightmare that’s difficult to untangle at tax time.
 A dedicated business account gives you a clean, accurate record of your cash flow, making it much easier to track your financial performance and prepare for tax season.
 This simple habit provides a clear picture of how your business is actually doing, allowing you to make smarter decisions about where to invest your time and money.

-Manage Your Bank Accounts
+Setting Up Your Business Bank Accounts

 Once you have a primary business checking account, consider taking your organization a step further by opening a few additional accounts.
 This is a fantastic strategy for managing your money with intention.
 For example, you could set up one account for receiving all your income, another for major operating expenses, and a third specifically for setting aside money for taxes.
 Every time you get paid, you can automatically transfer a percentage into your tax account.
 This discipline prevents the dreaded end-of-quarter scramble for cash to pay the IRS.
 It also helps you build a savings reserve for slower periods or unexpected opportunities, all within a clear framework that accounting software can help you manage.